pociot/ogel-frontend/README.md

 App is deployed to heroku under the url:
 <https://ogel.herokuapp.com/>

-If app empty please wait approx 30s as both fronted and backend applications are running on free tier of heroku and require some time to wake up.
+If app is empty please wait approx 30s as both fronted and backend applications are running on free tier of heroku and require some time to wake up.